Application process steps

 We are happy to fund up to 100% of costs for a proposal, but equally we are happy to be applied to for funding as a match or co-funder.

 Where an applicant’s unrestricted reserves are more than one year’s running costs, we expect applicants to make a significant contribution to the costs of the proposed activities.
 We may not fund the proposal if we feel your organisation has enough to pay for the proposed activities itself.
 However we will not penalise organisations for holding reasonable reserves to meet organisation liabilities.

-Unless otherwise stated, all proposals and concept notes must be submitted through our grant management system, GEM.
+Unless otherwise stated, all proposals must be submitted through our grant management system, Salesforce.

-More information on the questions asked when submitting a concept note are detailed in the funding opportunity page.
+More information on the questions asked when submitting a Stage 1 Proposal are detailed in the funding opportunity page.

 Full application form

-Applicants whose concept notes are shortlisted will be asked to submit all documents and complete a full application form (Download an example application form here).
+Applicants whose proposals are shortlisted will be asked to submit all documents and complete a full application form (Download an example application form here(opens in new window)).